VetleSkaar/IT1901/casino/core/src/test/java/casino/README.md

 # Tests for the Casino

 This folder/package contains tests for the casino core program.
-Currently only tests the player class.

-## What is tested

-The tests simulate:

-- creating a new player
-- creating a player with an illegal name
-- creating a player with an allready existing balance
+Core currently does not have an 100% test coverage.
+As the core-logic is updated to fit a functional ui in the runnable program.
+This is to be implemented in a future release.

+# Tests for the Casino

-- creating a player with a negative balance
+PlayerTest - tests creating a new player with different inputs for name, balance, cards and userinfo.
-- Read, write and update user information in persistence module.

-more tests to come
+CardTest - Tests methods for Card-Class, as well as helping classes Value.java and Suit.java.
+CardDeckTest - Tests creating a new deck, and checking it contanins right amount of cards.
+BlackjackTest - Tests logic for the main game.
+Still some tests to be implemented.